-Sector of the Andrew Contract
+Sector of the Award and a sec

 Termination by an initiator radical is also possible, i.e.,

 $R(M){m}M' + R' \longrightarrow R(M){m+1} R$ (1.6)

 Other possible reactions include transfer to monomer, initiator and polymer.
 In each case the growing polymer radical usually terminates by hydrogen abstraction from the particular molecule and then the molecule itself becomes a free radical.